ashley-ley/deep-learning-challenge/README.md

 In contrast, the optimized model results showed a loss of 0.5549 and an accuracy of 72.78%.
 Despite implementing changes such as adding hidden layers and nodes, as well as adjusting the optimizer, the optimized model performed slightly worse.
 The accuracy did not surpass 72%, indicating that the optimization efforts did not achieve the target accuracy of higher than 75%.

-These findings suggest that further exploration and experimentation may be needed to identify the most effective configurations for improving model performance.
+It seems that there were attempts to optimize the model, including adjusting the number of neurons, adding hidden layers, and changing the optimizer.
+However, the optimized model performed slightly worse.
+Further exploration and experimentation may be needed to identify the most effective configurations for improving model performance.

 ## Results:
 + Initial Model Accuracy: 73.11%